A Party of Astronomic Proportions

 In the middle of the summer, the big bear of the sky is high overhead, so it was thought that the bear is being hunted as it walks the earth.
 As the leaves on the trees change and winter approaches, Ursa Major moves closer to the horizon line, where it has fallen.
 The hunt is over and the bear is dead throughout the winter.
 As spring returns, the bear rises and signifies a new hunting season.

 Of the many parties held throughout the summer, the August viewing of the Perseids Meteor Shower is a must-see, Sorenson says.
 Parties are also held during special astronomical events, such as lunar eclipses.
-Down the way at Brian Head Resort, Sorenson welcomes visitors to wintertime star parties, held from from January through March.
+Down the way at Brian Head Resort, Sorenson welcomes visitors and their kids to family-friendly wintertime star parties, held from from January through March.
 So if Utah’s snow beckons you, don’t miss out on the white(ish) stuff up above.

 A Favorite Star is Born